Ferdinand-HMR/Solution-to-Labs-Introduction-to-Machine-Learning-in-Python/README.md

 EL-GY 6123: Introduction to Machine Learning (Graduate) by Prof. Sundeep Rangan.
 The link for the course can be found at: https://github.com/akhilwadhwa22/introml

+Here are my solutions for the following Labs:

 Lab 3: Multiple Linear Regression for Robot Calibration